USA-RedDragon/ses-email-service/README.md

 }
 ```

-### Email Blacklist DynamoDB Access
+### Email Blocklist DynamoDB Access

-Here are the permissions required to access the Email Blacklist from the SES Service (AWS_ACCESS_KEY_ID and adjacent environment variables)
+Here are the permissions required to access the Email Blocklist from the SES Service (AWS_ACCESS_KEY_ID and adjacent environment variables)

-#### Email Blacklist DynamoDB Policy
+#### Email Blocklist DynamoDB Policy

 ```json
 {